TuringLang/docs/README.md

     This will render the full website in `_site` folder.

     It is also possible to render a single tutorial or `qmd` file without compiling the entire site.
 This is often helpful to speed up compilation when editing a single docs page.
-To do this, first `cd` to the file's folder, and run `quarto preview` or `quarto render`:
+To do this, pass the `qmd` file as an argument to `quarto render`:

     ```
-    cd somedocs # This is the folder containing a docs `qmd` file.
-    quarto render index.qmd
+    quarto render path/to/index.qmd
     ```

 ## License